The Dark Side of the Moon: Listening to Scalar-Induced Gravitational Waves: Acknowledgments

 \section{Acknowledgments}

 We thank G. Perna and A. Riotto for useful discussions.
 We thank also the Institute for Fundamental Physics of the Universe (IFPU) in Trieste for hosting the Focus Week ``PBHs in the Multimessenger Era" in November 2025 where this collaboration has been initiated.
 Y.G. acknowledges support by the Cluster of Excellence ``PRISMA+'' funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project No. 390831469).
 M.V. is funded by the European Union (ERC, HoloGW, Grant Agreement No. 101141909).
 M.V. also acknowledges financial support from Grant CEX2024-001451-M funded by MICIU/AEI/10.13039/501100011033, from Grant No. PID2022-136224NB-C22 from the Spanish Ministry of Science, Innovation and Universities, and from Grant No. 2021-SGR-872 funded by the Catalan Government.
-S.T. was supported by the Swiss National Science Foundation - project n.
-PZ00P2\_223581, and acknowledges the CERN TH Department for hospitality while this research was being carried out.
+S.T. is supported by the Swiss National Science Foundation - project n.
+P5R5PT\_222350, and acknowledges the CERN TH Department for hospitality while this research was being carried out.
 This project has also received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Staff Exchange grant agreement No 101086085 - ASYMMETRY.
 I.M. has received support from the European Union’s Horizon Europe research and innovation program under the Marie Sklodowska-Curie COFUND postdoctoral programme grant agreement No. 101081355-SMASH and from the Republic of Slovenia and the European Union from the European Regional Development Fund.
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.